 Socio-economic profiles for all individual wards in Kent have been produced using data from the 2001 and 2011 Census and other sources.
 These ward area profiles provide good background information for local studies.

 There were ward boundary changes in 4 local authorities in Kent in 2015.
 The current boundaries are presented in 2015 ward boundary changes in Kent (PDF, 1.0 MB) document.

-Find your local councillor for further information about Kent County Electoral Divisions and the councillors who represent them.
+For information about Kent County electoral divisions and the councillors who represent them use our councillor search.